wp-plugins/jonradio-multiple-themes/readme.txt

 = Will this plugin work with Paid Themes? =

+Yes, in most cases.
+But we have only tested the few Paid Themes whose authors have provided us with permission to use, without charge, their themes for test purposes.
+Elegant, for example, allows us to accept copies of its Themes provided by its customers who require assistance with the jonradio Multiple Themes plugin.
+On the other hand, some other Paid Theme authors have simply ignored our requests, despite our stated willingness to sign a non-disclosure agreement.

-Probably, and we do encourage you to contact us if you run into problems as the problem may not be unique to the Paid Theme.
-In some situations, where the problem is specific to the Paid Theme, Support is next to impossible unless you can get the author(s) of the Paid Theme to provide a legal copy of the Theme(s).
-We are willing to sign a non-disclosure agreement.
+We do encourage you to contact us if you run into problems when using jonradio Multiple Themes with a Paid Theme, as the problem may not be unique to the Paid Theme.

-As you might guess, the cost of purchasing a license for all Paid Themes for testing purposes is prohibitive for an Open Source plugin such as this one.
-To date, our attempts to obtain courtesy copies from Paid Theme authors have failed, our inquiries typically being ignored.
-You, as the Customer, have already paid for Support when you purchased a license to the Paid Theme, so you are much more likely to get a positive response from the Paid Theme author than we are.
+To state the obvious, the cost of purchasing a license for all Paid Themes for testing purposes is prohibitive for an Open Source plugin such as this one.

 = How do I change the Theme Options (Widgets, Sidebars, Menus, Background, Header, etc.) used for each Theme? =

 **NOTE**:  See the next FAQ for information on Templates.

-For the Current Theme, nothing changes when using this Plugin.
+For the Current Theme, nothing changes when using the jonradio Multiple Themes plugin.
 Options for the Current Theme, including Widgets, Sidebars, Menus, Background, Header and other Customizations supported by the Theme, can be modified in the Admin panel using the Appearance menu items on the left sidebar and the Customize link displayed beside the Current Theme on the Manage Themes tab of Appearance-Themes.

 It is more difficult to modify Options for Active Themes that are *not* the Current Theme.
-We hope to build this functionality into this plugin in a future Version, but it is not clear just how practical that is, so the best that can be said is:  Maybe.
+We hope to build this functionality into the jonradio Multiple Themes plugin in a future Version, but it is not clear just how practical that is, so the best that can be said is:  Maybe.

 For now, there are two approaches.
 Except for Widgets, the first approach is the most likely to give you success.
 Menus, on the other hand, really work well with the first approach, and are severely restricted with the second method.